-2. As agreed by the European Council at its meeting in June, the Union has followed a two-track approach.
-It has focussed on making best use of the possibilities offered by the existing treaties to deliver concrete results while preparing the ground for treaty reform.
+- 1. The meeting of the European Council was preceded by an exposé by the President of the European Parliament, Mr Josep Borrell, followed by an exchange of views. - 2.
+The European Council warmly welcomes Bulgaria and Romania as full members of the European Union on 1 January 2007.
+The accession of Bulgaria and Romania will mark the completion of the fifth enlargement. - 3.
+As agreed by the European Council at its meeting in June 2006, the Union has followed a two-track approach.
+It has focussed on making best use of the possibilities offered by the existing treaties to deliver concrete results while preparing the ground for reform process.
 The Presidency provided the European Council with an assessment of its consultations with Member States regarding the Constitutional Treaty.
 The outcome of these consultations will be passed to the incoming German Presidency as part of its preparations of the report to be presented during the first half of 2007.